Learn to Play... Play to Learn!

 Ladybird aims to help make each child a lifelong learner and ensure each child has a fair start, while developing their independence, self-confidence and a positive self-image.

 We pride ourselves on our reputation of being able to support those that need extra help as we have an excellent SENDCO (Special Educational Needs & Disabilities Co-ordinator) who has a wealth of knowledge and experience in this area.

 We use Tapestry to record, assess and plan each child's individual learning journey starting with a baseline assessment when they join.
 The learning journal can be viewed and added to by parents using secure individual logins.
-Alongside this we have our own app where you can find news and events along with photos of what the children have been up to.
-This too is accessible via a secure login system to parents when they join.

 Early Years Education

 To achieve this Ladybird uses the EYFS (Early Years Foundation Stage) as a guideline to help your child develop and ultimately prepare them for school.

 The EYFS framework provides:

 - The seven areas of learning and development